bettis007/btc-magic-guard/scrolls/README.md

 ## 6. Enrolling Ranges in Your Cloud Firewall (GCP Example)

-Though your iptables may crush malignant hearts in the server’s marrow, **some specters slip through**—sophisticated phantoms that shape‐shift around local wards.
-Thus we ascend to Google Cloud’s own ramparts, forging global rules to dispel these invaders forever:
+*Though your iptables may crush malignant hearts in the server’s marrow, some specters slip through—sophisticated phantoms that shape‐shift around local wards.
+Thus we ascend to Google Cloud’s own ramparts, forging global rules to dispel these invaders forever:*

 1. **Authenticate Your gcloud CLI**